 fbpx

-The LGBTQIA+ Special Interest Group is being founded in response to an urgent need to globally improve our understanding of what works, for who, where and when in relation to suicide prevention specifically for LGBTQIA+ individuals.
+The LGBTQIA+ Special Interest Group was founded in response to an urgent need to globally improve our understanding of what works, for whom, where and when in relation to suicide prevention specifically for LGBTQIA+ individuals.

-Specifically, the LGBTQIA+ SIG aims to advocate, using a multidisciplinary collaborative approach promotion of greater awareness of the needs for person and identity centred informed suicide prevention initiatives.
+The LGBTQIA+ SIG aims to use a multidisciplinary collaborative approach to promote greater awareness of the need for person- and identity-centred suicide prevention initiatives.
 The purpose of the LGBTQIA+ Special Interest Group is to pursue a collective and shared interest in suicide prevention for LGBTQIA+ people by promoting and advocating for existing and emerging research in this topic area.
-Through its membership, the LGBTQIA+ SIG will look for opportunities to contribute to innovative and best practice exemplars of suicide research that contributes to a knowledge translation improving understanding, practice and public policy.
+Through its membership, the LGBTQIA+ SIG will look for opportunities to contribute to innovative and best practice exemplars of suicide research and advocacy efforts that contribute to knowledge translation improving understanding, practice and public policy.

-• Collect and synthesise knowledge, evidence and information.
+• Collect and synthesise knowledge, evidence and information and make this available in accessible formats.

 • Represent an expert group for individuals and organisations seeking information and/or advice.